 Our members at Shared Services Canada, a department created in 2011, help deliver email, data centre and telecommunication services to 43 federal departments and agencies.

 We represent members in a broad range of job classifications, from trades, industrial and administrative employees at the RCM, to operational, technical and program and administrative employees within the Federal Public Service.

 GSU’s national office is located in Ottawa and provides members, Locals and elected officers with assistance and representation on grievances, staffing issues, disability and workers’ compensation claims and union / management consultation.
 We also provide financial and membership services to our Locals.

 Facts about Government Services Union

-GSU’s National Council, elected by and from Local delegates at our triennial convention, is composed of 15 Regional Vice-presidents, three National Vice-presidents, an Equity Officer, and the National President.
+GSU’s National Council, elected by and from Local delegates at our triennial convention, is composed of 16 Regional Vice-presidents, three National Vice-presidents, one of whom should have the Equity portfolio, and the National President.
 The National Council meets annually.